Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Tutorial on Federated Learning --- Pill classification for pharmaceutical manufacturing

-The results corresponding to this tutorial, which we call the PILL dataset, show that in the centralized experiments, the model achieved a training accuracy of 93.75\% and a test accuracy of 82.39\%, with a test loss of 0.57.
-In the federated experiments, the model maintained a similar training accuracy of 93.54\% but showed a notable improvement in the test accuracy, reaching 94.79\%, and a lower test loss of 0.207.
-Although federated learning demonstrated better generalization and stability for the test set, the training time increased significantly from 226.75 seconds in the centralized case to 2215.40 seconds in the federated case, indicating that federated learning can enhance performance at the cost of higher computational time.
-These results suggest that federated learning offers superior classification performance and robustness for the PILL dataset, making it a suitable approach for applications that require improved generalization over distributed data.
-These results, together with other examples relevant to chemical engineering, are presented in Table~\ref{tab:experiment-results}.
+The results corresponding to this tutorial, which we call the PILL dataset, show that in the centralized experiments, the model achieved a training accuracy of 99.69\% and a test accuracy of 93.27\% with a test loss of 0.1576.
+In the federated experiments, the model obtained a lower training accuracy of 93.54\% but showed an improvement in the test accuracy, reaching 94.79\%, and a test loss of 0.207.
+Although federated learning demonstrated better generalization and stability for the test set, the training time also decreased from 3019.34 seconds in the centralized case to 2215.40 seconds in the federated case, indicating that federated learning can enhance performance for the same number of passes over the data.
+These results suggest that federated learning offers equivalent classification performance and robustness for the PILL dataset, making it a suitable approach for applications that require data-privacy over distributed data.
+These results and other examples relevant to chemical engineering are presented in Table~\ref{tab:experiment-results}.